jp9516/etterby/_services/revenue-lifecycle-intelligence.md

 **Where each engagement starts**
 - Understand the revenue motions, lifecycle triggers, and decisions you need to influence
 - Audit historic pricing tests, retention cohorts, and data availability
-- Co-create a roadmap covering modelling, experimentation, and communication milestones
+- Co create a roadmap covering modelling, experimentation, and communication milestones

 **Outcomes**
 - Pricing and lifecycle recommendations with measurable impact on revenue and retention